netfoundry/minimal-mistakes/docs/_pages/v2/guide-ansible.md

       network: "{{ netfoundry_network.network }}"

   # lastly, do tasks that depend on an async background task
-  - name: declare a Router-hosted Service
+  - name: declare a router-hosted service
     netfoundry_service:
       name: HTTP Echo 2
       attributes: